Pacers vs. Bucks Player Props Betting Odds

 |AST

-- The 30.2 points Antetokounmpo has scored per game this season is 3.3 fewer than his prop bet over/under set for Thursday (33.5).
+- The 30.3 points Antetokounmpo has scored per game this season is 4.2 fewer than his prop total set for Wednesday (34.5).

 Check out all the prop bet options FanDuel has to offer!